Hershel Woodrow Woody Williams: Medal of Honor Recipient Works to Erect Monuments for Gold Star families

 “If I’m able I will be at every groundbreaking and every dedication,” he assured me.
 And I believe him.

 Wouldn’t it be great if this movement continued, so that every community across this country has its own monument to honor their fallen and those families?
 Woody’s organization is right there to help.
 It will donate the first five thousand dollars to fundraising campaigns and offers templates on how to proceed.
-Each community designs its own monument, and sometime the materials and labor are even donated.
+Each community designs its own monument, and sometimes the materials and labor are even donated.

 “As I see Gold Star Families come to dedications, and for the first time realize that their community is paying respect and honor to those we lost in military service…” his eyes may have misted up as his voice faded for a moment, overcome with emotion.
 “It says something about that community.”

-Watch The Raw Interview Here
+Watch The Raw Interview With Hershel Wood Williams Here

 Latest posts by Barb Allen (see all)